Insider Tips for Visiting Las Vegas

 Save Money and Eat Better Off the Strip

 Las Vegas Boulevard is affectionately known as The Strip.
 The strip is home to the biggest and most famous hotels.
 It is also home to a slew of outrageously priced restaurants.
-Even the supposedly moderately priced normal restaurants will cost you a pretty penny and a meal at one of the places with a celebrity chef could blow your budget for the entire trip.
+Even the supposedly moderately priced normal restaurants will cost you a pretty penny, and a meal at one place with a celebrity chef could blow your budget for the entire trip.
 The way to avoid this?
 Eat off The Strip.
 It comes as a shock to many, but there is life off The Strip.
 All of our favorite restaurants are off the strip.
 Even factoring in the cost of an Uber or Taxi, you can have an amazing meal for a fraction of the cost of a meal on the strip.
 Don’t believe us?
 Check out these cheap and delicious off-strip restaurants.

 Don’t Pay for Parking